Preet Kaur Gill MP - My Weekly Update - 20 February 2026

 This week I joined Councillor Marcus Bernasconi to meet with Kier Highways who manage roads for Birmingham City Council about the delay in fixing potholes on Rotton park road.

 We discussed road closures and plan to get a date to fix them as a matter of priority.
-We will update residents shortly on confirmed dates of when the work will be completed.
+We will update residents shortly on confirmed dates of when the work will start.

 Have your say on Pride in Place funding for Woodgate and Bartley Green